Which is the best Sonicare toothbrush? (November 2014) -

 Even though this model is marketed as a "kids" toothbrush, it is a full-powered Sonicare.

-- Replacement brush heads: For Kids line - Standard or compact sizes.
+- Replacement brush heads: For Kids line (Standard and Compact).

 - Unlike any other brush in our list, this one has a high and low power mode.

-There can be special situations (use with very young, aged or debilitate persons) where a lower vibrational frequency is all that can be tolerated.
+There can be special situations (use with very young, debilitate or impaired persons) where a lower vibrational frequency is all that can be tolerated.
 If so, this brush provides a relatively inexpensive way by which this determination can be made.
 And, of course if need be, permanently operated at this lower setting.

 Sonicare 2 Series HX6211/04